Leonardpepa/Reverse-Polish-Notation/README.md

 # Reverse-Polish-Notation
-Reverse Polish Notation handwriten lexer, parser and maybe little compiler
+Reverse Polish Notation handwriten lexer, parser and maybe little compiler generating jvm assembly

 # Project for learning and experimenting
  ## created 7/15/2021 3am in the morning